-Learn by watching your supervisor in action - being physically based in the same office for most of the time is our risk preferred approach.
+Supervisor Supervisee Young practitioners learn by Learn by watching your watching - being physically D supervisor in action - being based in the same office for Be present physically based in the same most of the time is our risk office for most of the time is preferred approach. our risk preferred approach.